cyriltso/nba_prediction/README.md

 - The NBA Teams Regular Season dataset in a CSV file.
 - A Python script containing the scraper algorithm.
 - A Python main script allowing the user to use the scraper.

+## 5. Warning

+To be able to use the scraper, you will need to have a webdriver installed in the same folder than the main.py script (as Selenium uses it to launch the scraping), otherwise, the scraper won't work.